Job opportunities

 Job requirements:

-• A master's degree and doctorate in computer science (or a closely related field, e.g., applied mathematics) with excellent grades
+- A very good university degree (Master's level) in computer science (or a closely related field, e.g., applied mathematics)

-• Excellent knowledge of the design, theoretical and experimental analysis, and implementation of discrete algorithms and data structures; graph algorithms and C++ as a programming language are of particular interest
+- Good knowledge of the design, as well as in the theoretical and empirical analysis of discrete algorithms and data structures, and in their implementation; particularly desirable are graph algorithms and C++ as a programming language

-• Self-motivation, teamwork skills, and a willingness to conduct excellent scientific research, including interdisciplinary work
+- Self-motivation, ability to work in a team and a strong commitment to excellent scientific research, including interdisciplinary work

 Curious about an exciting and versatile role in an agile team?
 Discover more about SCC as your professional place to be: https://www.scc.kit.edu/en/aboutus/working-at-scc.php